FrancescoDeSimone/microstack-maas-lab/README.md

 ## run

-Run the script to create the "quick-maas" LXD container to run MAAS and MAAS Pod inside it.
+Run the script to create the "microstack" LXD container to run MAAS and MAAS Pod inside it.
 OpenStack, Kubernetes on top of OpenStack, and sample workload on top of Kubernetes will be deployed as a part of it.

 ```bash